Ayeshaq09/Unified-mentor-projects/Expense Tracker/frontend/README.md

 **Setup Instructions**

 Clone the repository
-Run 'cd frontend' in terminal.
+Run 'cd frontend' and then 'npm install' in terminal.
+Then, run 'cd..', 'cd backend' and then 'npm install' in terminal.
-Then, run 'npm start both' in vscode terminal to start the app and open the "Available on" links mentioned in terminal after you run the command, eg:- (http://localhost:3000)
+Then, run 'npm run both' in vscode terminal to start the app and open the "Available on" links mentioned in terminal after you run the command, eg:- (http://localhost:3000)

 **How to use the project**